The Oliver Langenberg Physician-Scientist Training Program at Washington University

 The PePSTP has inducted 30 trainees since 2012, has graduated 8 trainees, and has 17 trainees currently in the program

-Among PePSTP graduates who have applied for K awards, success rate is 100%; other graduates have subspecialty career awards
+Among PePSTP graduates who have applied for K awards, success rate is 100%; additional graduates have received subspecialty-specific career awards

 Overall, the Department of Pediatrics has a K success rate of >80% and K-to-R success rate of 60%, both far above national averages